allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 See more details in the [Artifacts Reporting example](../guides/reporting/artifacts.md) and in the [SDK reference](../references/sdk/task.md#upload_artifact).

 ### Using Artifacts
-A task's artifacts are accessed through the task’s *artifact* property which lists the artifacts’ locations.
+A task's artifacts are accessed through the task's *artifact* property which lists the artifacts' locations.

 The artifacts can subsequently be retrieved from their respective locations by using:
 * `get_local_copy()` - Downloads the artifact and caches it for later use, returning the path to the cached copy.